Best Medicare Advantage Plans in Arizona (2026)

 PPO PROS AND CONS

 If you travel often, want to keep your current doctors or prefer skipping specialist referrals, a PPO Medicare Advantage plan may justify the higher cost.
-These plans let you visit any Medicare-approved provider without a referral, covering both in-network and out-of-network care.
+These plans let you visit any Medicare-approved provider without a referral and covers both in-network and out-of-network care.
 Monthly premiums and out-of-pocket maximums run higher than HMO plans, but you get full flexibility over where and how you get care.

 How to Find the Best Arizona Medicare Advantage Plans